Emirates airline chief worried about Brexit impact on EU economy

 "My concern is what will happen in the rest of the EU," Clark told reporters at the annual IATA airline industry meeting in Dublin.

-"Instability means lowering demand, lowering in demand means less people travelling on aeroplanes.
+"Instability means lowering demand, lowering in demand means less people traveling on aeroplanes.
 How long that would last, I don't know," he said.

 The CEO of German carrier Lufthansa (LHAG.DE) also said he expected demand to fall if Britain leaves the bloc.